petervaro/argon/README.md

 Description
 -----------

 `argon` is a powerful and super flexible CLI argument parser.
-It is capable of handling unique flags, more than one flags from the smae type, arrays with unique or common elements, key-value pairs, opening groups, etc. It has an easy decalarative build style, a traverse function and a help-text printer.
+It can almost handle any type of interface schemas.
+Some of its characteristics:

+- it can handle boolean flags, flags with single values, flags with value arrays (values both repeated or unique) and flags with named values (key-value pairs)
+- it can handle nested flags (contexts)
+- it has an easy to use, very dynamic and lasy declarative style
+- it has a unified parsed return value, but also provides several traverse functions for easier argument/value checking
+- it has a tiny, but powerful text-templating system to build help texts
+- almost everything is customizable about it

 Dependencies